carpentries-incubator/hpc-intro/_episodes/04-formatting.md

 *   `.output`: program output.
 *   `.source`: program source.

+The following styles are all synonyms for `.source`;
+please use them where possible to indicate the type of source being displayed, in case we decide to adopt syntax highlighting at some point:

+*   `.bash`: Bash shell commands
+*   `.make`: Makefiles
+*   `.python`: Python source
+*   `.r`: R source
+*   `.sql`: SQL source

 > ## Why No Syntax Highlighting?
 >
 > We do not use syntax highlighting for code blocks